Flora-King/Mildew_Detection_pjkt/README.md

   In this way the model is able to generalize and predict future observation reliably because it didn't 'memorize' the relationships between features and labels as seen in the training dataset but the general pattern from feature to labels.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## Rationale for Data Visualisations and ML tasks

 ## ML Business Case